-SLCPD: Gang member arrested for shooting after June 6 group conflict | Gephardt Daily
+Suspected ‘high-ranking’ SLC area gang member charged in June 9 plaza shootout; court documents reveal 50 rounds fired in parking lot | Gephardt Daily

-SALT LAKE CITY, Utah, June 17, 2023 (Gephardt Daily) — A man believed to have shot another person during a gang conflict June 6 was taken into custody on Saturday.
+SALT LAKE CITY, Utah, June 17, 2023 (Gephardt Daily) — A man said to be a “high-ranking” gang members has been charged in a parking lot shootout which happened the night of Friday, June 9.

-Axel Jose Pineda Mondragon, 22, was arrested at about 1 a.m. and booked on suspicion of:
+According to court documents Axel Jose Pineda Mondragon, 22, was arrested at about 1 a.m. and booked on suspicion of:

 - Aggravated assault resulting in serious bodily injury, a first-degree felony